-The Academic Success and Recovery Program supports students who are currently on probation or have been readmitted to South Dakota State University following suspension due to low academic achievement.
+The Academic Success & Recovery Program (ASRP) supports students who are currently on probation or have been readmitted to South Dakota State University following suspension due to low academic achievement.
 Program participants are enrolled in either ACS 111 or ACS 140.

 Strategies for Academic Success

 ACS 111 is an academic intervention course for students who have been readmitted following academic suspension.
 This course addresses critical academic and life skills students will be able to utilize to support their success at SDSU.

 ACS 140 is a course designed for students who have been placed on probation to help regain Good Standing.

 What these courses have in common are, they:

 - will empower students to become proactive, responsible self-advocates through utilization of strategies, which strengthen skills required for greater academic success.

 - are designed to help students identify issues that led to the probation or suspended status.